 Step 3: Test Your Plugin Locally or on a Staging Site

-Step 4: Submit Your Plugin to WordPress.org Plugin Repository
+Step 4: Upload Your Plugin to the WordPress.org Plugin Repositoryory

 Give your plugin to the community of WordPress users around the globe by sending it to the official plugin directory.